Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Introduction

-Our aim is to characterize Brascamp-Lieb constants of feasible data; in particular, we want to compute the value
+A necessary and sufficient condition for feasibility of a Brascamp--Lieb data is given in~\citep[Theorem~1.13]{tao-paper} (see Theorem~\ref{thm:feasible}).
+Our aim is to characterize Brascamp--Lieb constants of feasible data; as we will see in section~\ref{sec:BL-basics}, we have

-Then, the key question is whether there exists a solution to the following problem: \begin{prob} Given a datum $(\Ac,\vw)$, can we efficiently compute an $\epsilon$-approximation to $\BL(\Ac,\vw)$, in time that is polynomial in the number of bits required to represent the datum.
+where the supremum is taken over a product of positive definite matrices ($\pd_d$).
+Then, the key question is whether there exists a solution to the following problem: \begin{prob} Given a feasible datum $(\Ac,\vw)$, can we compute an $\epsilon$-approximation to $\BL(\Ac,\vw)$, in time that is polynomial in the number of bits required to represent the datum?
 That is, for any $\epsilon>0$, can we compute a constant $C$, such that

 in time that is polynomial in the bit length of the datum $(\Ac, \vw)$ and $\log(1/\epsilon)$. \end{prob}